greybax/greybax.github.io/source/posts/2020-11-06-how-to-pass-file-into-an-iframe-and-convert-it-to-blob-for-further-ajax-request.md

 * [SO question: How to convert dataURL to file object in javascript?](https://stackoverflow.com/questions/6850276)

-Happy passing files into iframes! :y:
+Happy passing files into iframes! ✌🏼